 A walk through the Home Shrubbery gives you the chance to try and spot the nest of our great spotted woodpeckers and also, unusually, a nuthatch flitting in and out of its nest secreted in the outside wall of the Walled Garden.

-At the court the house martins are back in force after a year of the building being under scaffold.
-See them collecting mud to repair their nests in the eaves of the court and swooping around the meadows catching flying insects on the wing.
+At the court the house martins are back in force, see them collecting mud to repair their nests in the eaves of the court and swooping around the meadows catching flying insects on the wing.

 Across south park visitors with a keen eye may spot kestrels and perhaps tawny, little or barn owl hunting field voles.
 We are working with our tenant farmer to change the grazing regime which is helping their numbers increase.